viktor-ferenczi/se-dotnet-server/README.md

 The method described in this repository is completely unsupported by the game's developer.
 Use it only at your own risk.

-**Do not** report any bugs based on running the game this way, unless the exact same issue is reproducible in the original server.
+**Do not** report any bugs based on running the game this way, unless the exact same issue is reproducible with the original game server.

 If decompiling software for your own personal learning, research, testing or debugging purposes is against the law in your country,